Timken, Kansas

 Timken is a city in Rush County, Kansas, United States.
 As of the 2020 census, the population of the city was 38.

 History

 Timken was named after a land speculator, Henry Timken, who purchased land in which he believed that the Atchison, Topeka & Santa Fe Railroad would be building.
 When Henry Timken sold the land to the railroad, one of the conditions was that the town was named after him.
 During the year to follow a lumber mill, railroad depot, grocery store, and even a bowling alley would be established in the town.
 The town was settled mainly by immigrants from Czechoslovakia, Bohemia and Moravia.

 A post office was opened in Timken in 1888, and remained in operation until it was discontinued in 1996.

+The railroad continued to provide freight and passenger service until the depot was abandoned in the mid-1970s.
+Soon after, the depot was moved to nearby La Crosse and became one of the buildings that now make up the Rush County Historical Museum.